bubbleguuum/toggle-monitor-grayscale/README.md

 Your monitor must support DDC/CI.
 Most of them support it, but on some monitors DDC/CI can be enabled/isabled in its OSD, so make sure to check that.

-Then try `toggle-monitor-grayscale ddc` to check if `ddcutil` detects your monitor and supports changing the saturation attribute.
+Then try `toggle-monitor-grayscale.sh ddc` to check if `ddcutil` detects your monitor and supports changing the saturation attribute.
 If `ddcutil` does not detect your monitor, look into its documentation for possible solutions.

 ##### Advantages